RageAgainstThePixel/upload-google-play-console/README.md

 # upload-google-play-console

-A Github action to upload to google play console.
+A Github action to upload abb/apk and build metadata artifacts to the Google Play Console.

 Specifically designed for [Unity Game Engine](https://unity.com) builds, but can be used for any Android app.